jintaoguan/EPI-Java/chapter07/Problems.md

 ###Problem 7.3
 Write a function that takes a pointer to an arbitrary node in a sorted circular linked list, and returns the median of the linked list.

+###Problem 7.4
+Let h1 and h2 be the heads of lists L1 and L2, respectively.
+Assume that L1 and L2 are well-formed, that is each consists of a finite sequence of nodes.
+(In particular, neither list has a cucle.)
+How would you determine if there exists a node r reachable from both h1 and h2 by following the next fields?
+If such a node exists, find the node that appears earliest when traversing the lists.
+You are constrained to use no more than constant storage.